avysk/StrangelyAttractive/README.md

   shown (boring...)
 - `x0` and `y0` -- the initial point; I doubt you can get any different behaviour by changing it
+- `total_iterations` -- the number of iterations to calculate; you probably do not want to touch this, unless your machine is really slow
-- `total_iterations` -- the amount of points to iterate (in the drawing the first `init_iterations` will be skipped).
-Increasing this value up to, say, 500000, will usually produce really nice pictures, but the drawing will take a lot of time (but if you use png renderer and not on-screen one, it's very fast)
+- `last_draw_iteration` -- the last iteration to draw (in the drawing the first `init_iterations` will be skipped).
+Increasing this value up to, say, 500000, will usually produce really nice pictures, but the drawing will take a lot of time (but if you use png renderer and not on-screen one, it's very fast).
+Should be less or equal than total_iterations.

 Do not touch anything else.